 The team at FirstHealth Neurosurgery specializes in the treatment of diseases/disorders of the brain, spinal cord and spinal column and peripheral nerves within all parts of the body.

 Diseases of the nervous system can cause numerous symptoms, including weakness, pain or even abnormalities in thinking and behavior.

-The Neurosurgeons at FirstHealth UNC Neurosurgery treat a variety of diagnoses, including the following:
+The Neurosurgeons at FirstHealth Neurosurgery treat a variety of diagnoses, including the following:

 The office accepts appointment referrals from physicians/health care providers and may be reached by calling

 (910) 295-0215 (Pinehurst location) or (910) 484-9802 (Fayetteville location).

 Cervical and Lumbar Disc Disease / Degenerative Disc Disease

 Degeneration of the discs particularly in the moving sections of the spine (cervical and lumbar levels) is a natural process of aging.
 Spinal discs are soft, compressible discs that separate the interlocking bones (vertebrae) that make up the spine.
 The discs act as shock absorbers for the spine, allowing it to flex, bend, and twist.
 Degenerative disc disease can take place throughout the spine, but it most often occurs in the discs in the lower back (lumbar region) and the neck (cervical region).

 For more information on Cervical and Lumbar Disc Disease (Degenerative Disc Disease) visit our ehealth library.